kinecosystem/partners-docs/README.md

 In cases where the fix is pretty big and applying it twice is tedious, you could delete the current version completely by deleting `website/versioned_docs/version-x.x` and removing it from `website/versions.json`.
 Then you can make the changes under `/docs` and create a new version with the same version number (see [Adding a Version](#add_version))

 ### 2. Deploying a New SDK Version
 In this case we will just update the `/docs` dir with our new API methods and docs.
-Once down we will create a new version, as seen in the following section.
+Once done we will create a new version, as seen in the following section.

 ## <a name="add_version">Adding a Version</a>
 In order to add a new version run: